-Parasympathetic fibers arised from LHCs of sacral 2,3 &4 segments of the spinal cord.
+Parasympathetic fibers arise from LHCs of sacral 2,3 &4 segments of the spinal cord

-Occluolomotor nerve (III)
+Oculomotor nerve (III)

-- arise From the Edinger-Westphal nucleus in the midbrain - The preganglionic fibers relay in the ciliary ganglion. - The postganglionic fibers run in the short ciliary nerves.
-These fibers produce: - a) Contraction of the constrictor pupillae b) Contraction of the ciliary muscle:
+- Arise From the Edinger-Westphal nucleus in the midbrain - ■ The preganglionic fibers relay in the ciliary ganglion. - The postganglionic fibers run in the short ciliary nerves.
+These fibers produce: - a) Contraction of the constrictor pupillae - \rightarrow narrowing of the pupil. (miosis). - b) Contraction of the ciliary muscle - → relaxation of suspensory ligaments, causing increased power of the lens which is very useful in near vision accommodation.